mexchip/arduino/readme.md

 ```

 If you happen to use Sublime Text, [this astyle plugin](https://github.com/timonwong/SublimeAStyleFormatter) is helpful.
 Set the above rules in the user settings file.

+## Known issues
+### File extension in firmware name
+The [Firmata protocol](https://github.com/firmata/protocol/blob/master/protocol.md#Query-Firmware-Name-and-Version) states that firmware name should be exactly the same as the name of the Firmata client file, minus the file extension.
+However, in this implementation, .ino (and any extension other than .cpp) is not removed from firmware name.
+So for StandardFirmata.ino, the firmware name is StandardFirmata.ino.

+As .ino extension has always been included, removing it may break existing user applications.